Expurple/Json/README.md

 NOTE: **This is an educational project, it's not intended for production use**.

+It probably has bugs with encodings, escape characters, etc.

 ## Features:

 * optional debug errors on improper usage of std::move (`EXPURPLE_JSON_DEBUG_MOVE` flag)